The State of the Molecular Gas in Post-Starburst Galaxies: Results

 Our previous study of the dense gas in two post-starburst galaxies \citep[H02, S05][]{French2018b} found low limits on \lhcn and \lhco, consistent with their low SFRs.
 Here, we primarily consider the \lhco instead of \lhcn to trace the dense gas, as the HCN is likely overestimating the dense gas mass (see further discussion in \S\ref{sec:densegasstate}), although both are shown in Figures \ref{fig:gas_sfr} and \ref{fig:dense_gas_co_ratios}.
 For the four new post-starburst galaxies targeted in this study, we find that the two young post-starburst galaxies from the \citet{Rowlands2015} parent sample (R02 and R05) also have dense gas luminosities consistent with their SFRs (Figure \ref{fig:gas_sfr}).
 For the two older post-starburst galaxies from the \citet{French2015} parent sample, S02 is not detected in either HCN$+$ or HCN, at levels either consistent with its low SFR or slightly above.
 H03 remains offset from the \lhco--SFR relation, but the SFR of this galaxy is highly uncertain (see discussion in \S\ref{sec:sfr}).

 We consider the ratio of dense molecular gas to total molecular gas traced by \lhco/\lpco in Figure \ref{fig:dense_gas_co_ratios}.
-The post-starburst galaxies have low values of \lhco/\lpco, except for the youngest post-starburst galaxy in the sample, R02.
+5/6 of the post-starburst galaxies have low values of \lhco/\lpco, lower than at least 63\% of the comparison galaxies, except for the youngest post-starburst galaxy in the sample, R02.
 As discussed in \S\ref{sec:age}, this may be an evolutionary effect with post-burst age.
 In \citet{French2018b}, we observed low HCN/CO ratios from two of the HCN limits plotted here.
 With the addition of the four new galaxies, as well as the addition of the comparison sample of star-forming galaxy components from \citet{Usero2015a}, we see that 5/6 of the post-starbursts have low HCN/CO ratios relative to the comparison samples, though there are some star-forming galaxy components with lower HCN/CO ratios.
+5/6 of the post-starburst galaxies have HCN/CO ratios lower than at least 70\% of the comparison samples, with the exception of H03.
 The post-starburst galaxy with high HCN/CO (H03) may have HCN luminosity increased via mechanical heating or cosmic ray heating, as it has a very high HCN/HCO$+$ ratio (see discussion in \S\ref{sec:densegasstate}).
 Given the low HCO$+$ luminosity of this galaxy, it is likely that the dense gas fraction is low.
+We also compare the HCO$+$/CO and HCN/CO ratios for the post-starbursts and comparison samples using a Mann-Whitney U test \citep{MannWhitney1947}.
+We can exclude the possibility that the post-starbursts and comparison samples are drawn from the same distribution in HCO$+$/CO at the $2\sigma$ level, but cannot exclude the possibility that the HCN/CO distributions are the same.
+The HCN/CO distributions may be more difficult to distinguish due to the high HCN/CO ratio observed for H03.